roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Diane ****** byJust_Plain_Bob© The day showed no signs of being a disaster when I woke up.
+The day showed no signs of being a disaster when I woke up.
 The alarm went off at five and my wife Diane reached for me and pulled me back down as I started to get out of bed.
 She kissed me, slipped me a little tongue and her hand reached for my cock.
 Twenty-five years and the woman could still turn me into a quivering wreck.
 She pulled me on top of her and as my cock parted her nether lips she said:

  "Make it a good morning lover; make it a very good morning."